-South Australian Government managers and executives, and those aspiring to become executives, can now access ‘Virtual’ secondments with Indigenous-led community organisations – working closely with executives from the private sector.
+South Australian Government employees ASO6 and above, managers and executives, and those aspiring to become executives, can now access ‘Virtual’ secondments with Indigenous-led community organisations – working closely with executives from the private sector.

 The South Australian Government has formed a partnership with not-for-profit organisation Jawun, to develop the talent of South Australian Government managers and executives, and support practical reconciliation in South Australia.
 This partnership provides six-week residential placements that benefit both the Indigenous-led organisations, their communities, and the participants.

-This model can be undertaken full time (preferred) or part time (regular or irregular days/hours), with a minimum commitment of 100 hours.
-All projects require completion within six weeks of commencement, allowing agencies to free up secondee resources to fit within their individual business model or operational requirements.
+The Virtual model can be undertaken full time (preferred) or part time (regular or irregular days/hours), with a minimum commitment of 100 hours.
+All projects require completion within six weeks of commencement.

 A number of steps are involved in placing skilled secondees into Indigenous organisations: